Electron Model on Truchet Tiling: Extended-to-Localized Transitions, Mobility Edge, and Asymmetric Spectrum

+Figure \ref{fig: FSS}(a) exhibits the average adjacent gap ratio for different system sizes. $\langle r \rangle$ increases (decreases) as the system size increases for $\alpha<0.4$ ($\alpha>0.6$), approaching the characteristic value of the Wigner-Dyson (Poisson) statistics.
+Thus, $\langle r \rangle$ curves for different system sizes crosses at $0.4\le \alpha_T\le 0.6$ (see the inset of Fig.~\ref{fig: FSS}).
+Such a crossing is reflected in Fig.~\ref{fig: fractalD}(b) as a sharp drop in the $D_M$ for $0.4\le \alpha\le 0.6$.
+Moreover, $\langle r\rangle$ approaches distinct characteristic values with increasing system size, depending on the energy window [see Fig.~\ref{fig: FSS}(b)].
+These results highlight the interplay between localization and spectral properties.

-\textit{\tcb{Conclusion---}} In this work, motivated by recent experimental realization of exotic Truchet tiling structure, we unveiled a rich landscape of spectral and localization phenomena in an electron model based on random Truchet tilings—square lattices with randomly oriented diagonal hoppings.
-By varying the strength of diagonal couplings, we clarified the transitions from an extended phase, through a regime with mobility edges, to an entirely localized phase in two dimensions.
+\textit{\tcb{Conclusion---}} In this work, motivated by the recent experimental realization of exotic Truchet-tiling structure, we unveiled a rich landscape of spectral and localization phenomena in an electron model based on random Truchet tilings—square lattices with randomly oriented diagonal hoppings.
+By varying the strength of diagonal hoppings, we clarified the transitions from an extended phase, through a regime with mobility edges, to an entirely localized phase in two dimensions.
 The energy-resolved fractal dimension analysis captured the emergence and disappearance of mobility edges, revealing a direct link between spectral asymmetry, mobility-edge dynamics, and van Hove singularities.
-Our findings establish Truchet tiling electron systems as a versatile framework for engineering disorder-driven localization and interaction effects in amorphous quantum materials and photonic platforms.
+Furthermore, the finite-size scaling of the level spacing statistics unveiled the intertwined spectral property and localization transitions.
+Our findings establish Truchet-tiling electron systems as a versatile framework for engineering disorder-driven localization and interaction effects in amorphous quantum materials and photonic platforms.

 Looking ahead, our results open promising avenues for experimental applications in various platforms including metal-organic framework, ultracold atomic lattices and photonic crystals where dynamically programmable disorder can be used to control transport, coherence, and correlations\cite{kshetrimayum2021quantum,smith2016many,dai2024programmable}.
 Extending Truchet tilings to include interactions could enable novel phases and disorder-driven quantum technologies.